Editing, Critiquing, Mentoring

 - Guest Workshop in the Writer’s Retreat at The Institute of Children’s Literature – online – July 13-15, 2011 – “The Business Side of Writing”

-- One Year Adventure Novel Summer Student Workshop – Olathe, KS – Wednesday, June 29th – Thursday, June 30, 2011 – more details
+- One Year Adventure Novel Summer Student Workshop (teens and their parents) – Olathe, KS – Wednesday, June 29th – Thursday, June 30, 2011 – more details

 - Kansas Society of Children’s Book Writers and Illustrators Conference – Overland Park, KS – September 18, 2010